valerio-marra/CalPriorSNIa/README.md

 # **CalPriorSNIa**
-## Effective calibration prior on the absolute magnitude of Supernovas Ia
+## Effective calibration prior of the absolute magnitude of Supernovas Ia

 **CalPriorSNIa** quickly computes the effective calibration prior on the absolute magnitude M_B of the Supernovas Ia used to obtain a given determination of H_0.
 See Camarena & Marra [arXiv:1906.xxxx](https://arxiv.org/abs/1805.09900) for more details.